 Vanilla is second to saffron as the most expensive spice to buy worldwide.
 Mainly because it is so difficult to grow, a vanilla vine takes 2-4 years to reach maturity and their flowers bloom only for one day a year.
 To produce beans the plants have to be pollinated THAT DAY and then the pods need several days to cure after harvesting.

-This time consuming and labour intensive process is what makes your vanilla beans so pricey. ???
+This time-consuming and labour-intensive process is what makes your vanilla beans so pricey.

-Where Can I Find Vanilla Beans?
+Where Can I Find Vanilla Beans and What Can I Use Instead?

 They can be found in the spice section at the supermarket, from spice shops, or purchased online.